Abby Boyd

 Malinda Galindo

-Malinda Galindo came to Marfa in 2022 to join the Chinat Foundation as Associate Director of Development.
+Malinda Galindo came to Marfa in 2022 to join the Chinat Foundation as Director of Development.
 She is an experienced fundraiser, committed to nurturing the relationships that are essential to a foundation’s stability and growth.
-From 2017 to 2021, she was at El Museo del Barrio, New York, doing institutional advancement and patron programming before recently stepping up to serve as interim director of development.
+From 2017 to 2021, she was at El Museo del Barrio, New York, doing institutional advancement and patron programming.
 Galindo is cofounder of Atomic Culture, a curatorial platform that encourages dialogue around concepts of art and experimentation, which was the recipient of a 2019 Tulsa Artist Fellowship.